nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 The `createIterator()` function in this example returns an object with a `next()` method.
 Each time the method is called, the next value in the `items` array is returned as `value`.
 When `i` is 3, `items[i++]` returns `undefined` and `done` is `true`, which fulfills the special last case for iterators in ECMAScript 6.

-ECMAScript 6 makes use of iterators in a number of places to make dealing with collections of data easier, so having a good basic understanding allows you to better understand the language as a whole.

-## Generators

 You might be thinking that iterators look interesting but seem complex to write.
 Indeed, writing iterators so that they adhere to the correct behavior is a bit difficult, which is why ECMAScript 6 provides generators.

+## Generators

 A *generator* is a special kind of function that returns an iterator.
 Generator functions are indicated by inserting a star character (`*`) after the `function` keyword (it doesn't matter if the star is directly next to `function` or if there's some whitespace between them).
 The `yield` keyword is used inside of generators to specify the values that the iterator should return when `next()` is called.
 So if you want to return three different values for each successive call to `next()`, you can do so as follows:

 ```js
 // generator